ryanyoshijohn/UnityPortFate.exeBuilds/README.md

 ## Introduction

-.exe builds of UnityPortFate.
+This respiratory is for .exe release builds for UnityPortFate.

 ## Use

-Open the included:
+To play the game open:
 ```
 UnityPortFate.exeBuilds.rar
 ```
+then run Booga's Welcome of Fate.exe.
+Setup desired settings and press the Play button.

 ## License